Andrew-code2020/MS2/README.md

 The vision for the project was to have a website that displayed basic information on Irelands top tourist destinations with quick options to open a communication channel with the Holiday in Ireland team to help the user make a booking.
 Further objectives included;
 - implementing interactive features on the web site to help the user feel in touch with Ireland
-- allow the user to locate holiday areas in Ireland
+- allow the user to locate the holiday areas easily on a map of Ireland
 - allow the user to learn some basic information about Ireland
 - allow the user to reach out and make contact with the Holiday in Ireland team